logistics career paths

 Conclusion:

 If you were to ask one of the world’s foremost logistics experts and MIT Professor Chris Caplice about today’s logistics it’s that employers need more hard skills in place.
 “Students were being taught technical things and at that point it was still optimization, simulation, those kind of methodologies, but they were lacking in the ability to work the corridors,” says Caplice.
 It’s time to put these theoretical skills to work and get involved in the “corridors” of supply chain.
 Before venturing down your transportation and logistics career path, it’s important to have a strong understanding of the different logistics areas and how the career paths can vary.
-From different industries to job levels to skills needed, hopefully, you’ve developed a better understanding of what to consider when evaluating and selecting the right logistics career path for you!
+Whether you choose supply chain management, strategic sourcing and procurement, or manufacturing career paths, you’re on the right track!
+Logistics weaves in and out of each of those and will help to secure a lucrative career future for you.

 Learn How To Land Your Next Supply Chain Job: